 With many levels of football available in the academy, young players are put at a standard that suits their ability.
 And with internal leagues and competitions, there are plenty of matches to help test and improve their skills.

-For very selected players, there is a further opportunity to challenge themselves against the best in the world at the Juventus Academy World Cup which takes place every May in Bardonecchia, Northern Italy.
-It is another example of the close ties with Turin, along with the Juventus Training Experience, another great project managed open to every players with a five days full immersion into the Juventus world.
+For a select group of players, there is a further opportunity to challenge themselves against the best in the world at the Juventus Academy World Cup which takes place every May in Bardonecchia, Northern Italy.
+It is another example of the close ties with Turin, along with the Juventus Training Experience – another great project open to every player, with a five-day full immersion into the Juventus world.

-“We have a lot of talented players and they have the chance to express themselves in the many leagues we organise and participate throughout the year.
+“We have a lot of talented players and they have the chance to express themselves in the many leagues we organise.
 We have hundreds of tournaments throughout the year.
 It gives everyone the opportunity to play at their level.
-From two years, we also organise the Jlega, our internal tournament in Dubai,” said Puglisi.
+For the past two years, we also organise the Jlega, our internal tournament in Dubai,” said Puglisi.

 “Playing is a key part of the learning process of the player.
 We teach them how to play and give them an opportunity to test what they learn in games.”